A man is as old as his arteries (Dr. Thomas Sydenham, 1680)

 Atherosclerosis - a life-threatening disease that leads to a heart attack or stroke has become a worldwide and difficult-to-control medical problem.

 Because standard medicine does not know the exact reasons for the development of this terrible disease, it was officially pronounced "incurable."
 Yes, you heard right.

 Of course, it can be treated, but a cure has not been found (yet).
-And, as it is not proven that atherosclerosis might regress, from medical standpoint we can only slow down its progression with prescription drugs and some lifestyle changes in order to maintain the quality of patient's life.
+And, as it is not proven that atherosclerosis might regress, from medical standpoint we can only slow down its progression and delay the complications with prescription drugs and some lifestyle changes in order to maintain the "quality" of patient's life.

 Obviously, there are many different, often conflicting, medical theories of atherosclerosis formation, but NONE of them provides a way to successfully avoid or cure arteriosclerotic vascular disease (ASVD), except for surgery and/or widely prescribed medications that can just relieve the symptoms and prompt multiple side effects.

 Pharmaceutical drugs, such as anticoagulants with known adverse effects, do NOT remove (dissolve) atherosclerotic blockages from the cardiovascular system.
 Working as blood-thinners, often required to be taken for life, they only diminish blood clotting (coagulation of blood) to reduce the risk or prevent a heart attack or stroke from happening...

 And the same applies to other drugs: anti-cholesterol (some medicines target HDL, most conventional drug treatments reduce levels of LDL cholesterol), aspirin, diuretics, nitroglycerin, beta blockers, etc. used by hundreds of millions of men and women around the world to stimulate endothelial function and increase blood flow.